adzka95/treeIntDoubleCharStack-/README.md

-Tree with Int Double Char and Int_Stack(this is an order).
+Tree with Int Double Char and Int_Stack(this is an order) with interface.
 Functions:
 -add elements-a few,
 -delete elements (without root with only one child)-a few,